Oct 2016 | Hartek Power Bags 460MW Solar EPC Orders in First Half of 2016-17, Records 373% Growth in Order Size

 Ø Poised to exceed its 500-MW target for 2016-17, Hartek Power prevails over many big competitors to secure the 460-MW orders spread over six states—Punjab, Karnataka, Uttar Pradesh, Madhya Pradesh, Bihar and Maharashtra

-Chandigarh, October 17, 2016: Cruising to its target of connecting 500-MW solar projects to the grid in 2016-17, Hartek Power, one of India’s fastest growing Engineering, Procurement and Construction (EPC) companies based in Chandigarh, has bagged 460-MW solar EPC orders already in the first half of the current financial year, thus registering a steep increase of 373% over
+Chandigarh, October 17, 2016: Cruising to its target of connecting 500-MW solar projects to the grid in 2016-17, Hartek Power, one of India’s fastest growing Engineering, Procurement and Construction (EPC) companies based in Chandigarh, has bagged 460-MW solar EPC orders already in the first half of the current financial year, thus registering a steep increase of 373% over last year when the company had secured just 123-MW orders.

 The 460-MW solar EPC orders bagged by the company include 16 substations projects of up to 132 KV spread across six states, including Punjab, Bihar, Karnataka, Madhya Pradesh, Uttar Pradesh and Maharashtra.
-Specialising in executing high-voltage turnkey substations and power infrastructure
+Specialising in executing high-voltage turnkey substations and power infrastructure projects, Hartek Power will provide complete turnkey solutions for these projects and execute post-inverter work covering the design, engineering, supply, installation, automation and commissioning of the power plant electrification.

 “Aggressively capitalising on India’s solar overdrive, we have prevailed over many big competitors to bag these orders.
 Given the favourable market scenario, the proactive approach of the government is pushing solar power and our unmatched expertise in connecting solar projects to the grid, we will in fact exceed the 500-MW target quite smoothly,” said Hartek Power Chairman and Managing Director (CMD) Hartek Singh.